vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 After this success, many other manufacturers followed with their own versions of this form factor.
 <br>
-The current most popular hardware to run Home Assistant on is the all-in-one mini PCs.
 They have enough power to run Home Assistant, together with a lot of other applications.
 Without to worry about latency or any other performance issues for the best experience.